Mississippi Department of Wildlife, Fisheries, and Parks (MDWFP) – Outdoor Recreation Grants (ORG) Division

 Project sponsor ownership and control of property

 The project sponsor must possess sufficient title and adequate legal control of the property that is to be placed under Section 6(f) protection in order to provide reasonable assurances that a conversion under Section 6(f)(3) of the LWCF Act will not occur without its knowledge, state review and NPS decision.
-Such assurances are contained in the General Provisions of the LWCF Project Agreement (Appendix B).
+Such assurances are contained in the General Provisions of the LWCF Project Agreement (Appendix B of the Guidelines).

 GrantWatch ID#: 154192